sosy-lab/cpachecker/doc/Benchmark.md

 Benchmarking CPAchecker
 =======================

-CPAchecker provides a command-line flag `-benchmark` that should be used for all kinds of benchmarks.
+CPAchecker provides a command-line flag `--benchmark` that should be used for all kinds of benchmarks.
 It improves performance by disabling assertions and optional features such as extended statistics and output files.